ryancahildebrandt/ryancahildebrandt/README.md

 - [particles](https://github.com/ryancahildebrandt/particles), contextual particle frequency in written Japanese, taking a swing at the age old question of は vs が
 - [thesis](https://github.com/ryancahildebrandt/thesis), the scripts and analyses from my graduate thesis work, ["Investigating Emotion-label and Emotion-laden Words in a Semantic Satiation Paradigm"](https://scholarworks.rit.edu/theses/10346/)
 - [aozora_corpus](https://github.com/ryancahildebrandt/aozora_corpus), a compilation of Japanese texts pulled from 青空文庫, also available on [kaggle](https://www.kaggle.com/datasets/ryancahildebrandt/azbcorpus)
-- [hanakotoba](https://github.com/ryancahildebrandt/hanakotoba), a project looking at the use of 花言葉 in literature
 - [embs](https://github.com/ryancahildebrandt/embs), a project to provide tools streamlining sentence embedding or clustering techniques
 - [siftr](https://github.com/ryancahildebrandt/siftr), a Shiny app using SIF sentence embeddings to separate out unwanted text data
 - [priors](https://github.com/ryancahildebrandt/priors), an experiment combining pretrained and bag of words embeddings to incorporate prior semantic knowledge